Inspiration Is All Around Us

 Vincent van Gogh was an emotionally frustrated man, tortured really, by what people think may have been bi-polar disease.
 I have a right-brained way of thinking myself….creative and packed full of feelings, plus clinical depression to boot, which I take medication for.
 So I suppose this is why I love van Gogh and his work so much.

 In the last couple of years I have been reading his personal letters to his brother Theo which I have posted about before, and they do reveal a very sensitive and loving man who just wanted and needed the validation from others for who he was and the work he did.
 He desperately wanted to be taken seriously!
 Isn’t that what all of us crave for the work we do?
 Well, I know I do, so that is why I want to say THANK YOU from the bottom of my heart for all the wonderful compliments to my work that I have received in the last few days (and years) here on WordPress and on my Facebook page.

 Let your friends and family inspire you.
 You’ll be glad you did!

 Have a wonderful day, and give someone you love a big hug! 🙂

 “This world was never meant for one as beautiful as you.”
 For they could not love you But still your love was true And when no hope was left in sight On that starry, starry night You took your life, as lovers often do But I could’ve told you, Vincent This world was never meant […]

-Posted on December 10, 2016, in My Thoughts and tagged acrylic paintings, art, Chinese watercolor painting, Koi Fish, pencil, Sea turtles, Sumi-e: The Art of Japanese Ink Painting, watercolor painting.
+Posted on December 10, 2016, in Art Talk and tagged acrylic paintings, art, Chinese watercolor painting, Koi Fish, pencil, Sea turtles, Sumi-e: The Art of Japanese Ink Painting, watercolor painting.
 Bookmark the permalink.
 10 Comments.